emrgn-arch/StructTopOpt_Blender/README.md

 | **Property Region** | Yellow | Voxels constrained to a fixed density. *Target Density*: `1.0` = force solid, `0.0` = force void. |

 Once roles are assigned, set the **Voxel Size** and click **Voxelize & Preview**.
-The viewport switches to Material Preview and shows the voxelized domain as colored cubes.
+The viewport switches to Material Preview and shows the voxelized domain as colored cubes (transforms are applied to meshes in this stage).
 A DOF count and potential warning will be visible if the grid is large enough to make solving slow. (for now)

 <div align="center">
   <img src="media/modelsetup.gif" width="500"/>
 </div>

-> Just to keep in mind, all transformations are applied to the selected geometries at voxelization.

 ---